Bigquery Architecture — Simplified

 Bigquery is Google’s fully managed, serverless, highly scalable data warehouse that comes with a built-in petabyte scale query engine and has support for ANSI SQL and AutoML.

-But, how does Bigquery achieves this massive scale? 🤔
+But, how does Bigquery achieve this massive scale? 🤔

 BigQuery’s serverless architecture decouples storage and computing and allows them to scale independently on demand, which offers both immense flexibility and cost controls for customers